On the facet pivot simplex method for linear programming: Conclusion

 \section{Conclusion}

 In this paper, we proposed a facet pivot simplex algorithm.
 It is proven that the facet pivot simplex algorithm finds the optimal solution in finite iterations if the least index rule is used in the selection of entering/leaving rows (facets).
-A Matlab function is developed to implement the facet pivot simplex algorithm.
+Two Matlab functions are developed to implement the facet pivot simplex algorithm.
 Numerical test is performed.
-The test result shows that the facet pivot simplex algorithm is more efficient than Dantzig's most negative pivot rule algorithm for general LP problems that have equality, inequality, and boundary constraints.
-Besides, the facet pivot simplex algorithm is more efficient than Dantzig's most negative pivot rule algorithm for some specially designed hard problems, such as cycling LP problems and Klee-Minty problems.
-In the second part of this series \cite{yang22}, we will show that the facet pivot simplex method solves the standard general form of the linear programming problem in a number of iterations bounded by a linear function of the problem size in the worse case.
+The test result shows that the facet pivot simplex algorithm is more efficient than Dantzig's most negative pivot rule algorithm and is more robust than dual simplex method for Netlib LP problems when Phase I is required.
+Additionally, the facet pivot simplex algorithm is more efficient than Dantzig's most negative pivot rule algorithm for some specially designed hard problems, such as cycling LP problems and Klee-Minty problems.
+For large scale problems, as expected, interior-point method is more efficient than pivot method.